 What is EES and How Does It Work?

-EES is a new automated system that will be introduced on November 10th and will record data on the entry and exit of passengers from the Schengen zone, but at the border itself.
-No actions are required before the trip, as passenger registration will be done at the border.
-When crossing the border, passengers will scan their passports at designated kiosks and provide biometric data, including fingerprints and facial scans.
+The system should record data on the entry and exit of passengers from the Schengen zone, but at the border itself.
+No actions are required before the trip itself, as passenger registration will be done at the border itself.
+When crossing the border, passengers will scan their passports at the installed machines and provide biometric data, including fingerprints and a facial scan.
 This data will be stored for three years.

 Why Was the Implementation of the EES System Delayed?